kevnk/kevnk.github.io/_posts/2014-07-26-remember-and-commit.md

 > If we only _remembered_ God's Truths, then it wouldn't be hard to commit our life to Christ.

-Commitment comes easy when you know the Truth.
-So remembering, is the real key to living a Christian lifestyle.
+Commitment comes easily when you know the Truth—so _remembering_, is the real key to living a Christian lifestyle.

 ## Start Remembering